AdobeDocs/commerce-marketplace/src/pages/guides/sellers/content.md

 ### Screenshots

 Provide at least two clear, high-resolution screenshots of the listing.
-Up to fifteen images can be uploaded to each extension profile.
+Up to fifteen images can be uploaded to each listing profile.
 You can either drag each image to the box, or browse to the files and upload them from the directory.

 -  The first uploaded image becomes the main image for the profile, and is featured in listings.
 -  Crop each screenshot to include only relevant information.
 Do not include URLs or unnecessary white space.